At some point, you’ve probably seen a neurologist.

 It’s mind-boggling to me that it’s 2020, and this can still be a defensible conclusion.
 It is a grave medical oversight for doctors to continue to believe that the lack of a detectible autoantibody means one cannot have autoimmune encephalitis (AE).

 Reality check: the first autoantibody implicated in AE, the anti-NMDA receptor antibody, was only discovered in 2007.
 New autoantibodies are discovered every year; it can take years more for testing for each new antibody to become commercially available.
-In addition, many AE patients have normal imaging and lab testing (blood, CSF, EEG).
+In addition, many AE patients have some normal imaging and lab tests (blood, CSF, EEG) mixed in with the abnormal.

 Competent doctors will understand this.
 They will be willing to entertain a diagnosis of AE based on clinical symptoms and other evidence.
 Granted, you may need to put the pieces together for them and show them research you’ve read—but a good doctor will at least listen.
 Neurologists?
 Not as much.
 Not in my experience.